TKShetty/TestWeatherProject/README.md

 About The Project

-This Project intended to provide the single structure for both UI and API automation in order to verify/compare the value from both web data and API.
+This Project intended to provide the single structure for both UI and API automation.
+In this project consist of single testcase to verify/compare the temperature value from both web data and API.

 Built With